vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: Feb 8, 2018, Thursday
+**Today's Progress**: Completed the Udacity FSND sample exercises for web server with CRUD, on to Flask next.

+**Thoughts**: I kine of new the flow for update, edit and delete but had to look up some of the implementation details.
+Spending more time with Get/Post helped (nevertheless spent a long time then :( )

 ### Day 8: Feb 7, 2018, Wednesday
 **Today's Progress**: Early start today - Back to FSND and my web server - got POST working albeit after some confusion about double quotes and triple quotes - didn't realize '''...''' was not for comments but a multiline string!!
 Learning something new everyday!!